vitessio/website/content/en/docs/14.0/reference/vreplication/reshard.md

 **default** false

 <div class="cmd">
-If true the source schema is copied to the target shards.
-If false, you need to create the tables before calling reshard.
+If false, the source schema is copied to the target shards.
+If true, the schema won't be copied and you need to create the tables before calling reshard.
 </div>

 #### --auto_start